 Acne can also cause post-inflammatory hyperpigmentation (PIH), a skin discoloration left behind after an inflamed acne wound has caused over-production of melanin in the skin.
-PIH is not true acne scarring, however, and will typically fade over time.
+PIH is not true acne scarring, however, and will usually fade over time.

 Acne scar removal

-- Subcision - Used for rolling acne scars, to break up fibrous bands of tissue under the skin
+- Subcision: Used for rolling acne scars, to break up fibrous bands of tissue under the skin.